-Note 6: Fair Value of Investments
+Note 5: Fair Value of Investments

 The Trust reports its investments in accordance with fair value standards.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Fair value measurements must maximize the use of observable inputs to determine fair value.
+Fair value measurements must maximize the use of observable inputs and minimize the use of unobservable inputs to determine fair value.

-Fair value measurement standards require the Trust to classify financial instruments into a threelevel hierarchy, based on the priority of inputs to the valuation technique, which allow for either Level 2 or 3 reporting depending on lock up and notice periods associated with the underlying funds.
+Fair value measurement standards require the Trust to classify financial instruments into a three-level hierarchy, based on the priority of inputs to the valuation technique, which allow for either Level 2 or 3 reporting depending on lock up and notice periods associated with the underlying funds.